 - Posted May 23, 2012 by

-San Marino, from the land of freedom to mafia’s land: a chain of arrests in the microstate that worries Italy
+San Marino, from the land of freedom to mafia’s land

 Until one year ago, if you imagined the Republic of San Marino you would think about a quiet place, with good standards of life and safety.
 But now things have changed.
 In the last months the microstate located in the middle of Italy, on the Adriatic coast, has seen the mafia’s presence coming out with the investigation of Italian investigators.
 Now chronicles talk about millions and millions of euros passing through San Marino’s banks and financial institutes to be ‘laundered’ by the mafia, and about San Marino citizens arrested for their implication with criminal organizations.
 And not ordinary people: but lawyers, bank owners and important businessmen.
 If you go to visit San Marino, crossing the border you will read «Welcome to the land of freedom».
 But if you stop and buy a newspaper you will discover that you’re in a mafia’s land. «I love that country», screams camorra’s boss Raffaele Stolder in a phone tapping.
 Why?
 Because in San Marino, especially with the old banking legislation, to clean mafia’s money was very easy.

 Actually the work of the Italian investigators, sometimes helped by San Marino’s judges, seems to be only at the beginning.
 But let’s go in order: last July Credito San Marino bank owner Lucio Amati was arrested in Italy with the accuse of recycling.
 Before him, the ex director of the institute, Walter Vendemini, finished in jail for the same circumstance.
 The investigators said that drug dealer Vincenzo Barbieri, killed in march 2011, put his money in the bank with their assent.
 The problem was that the money doesn’t only smell of drugs, but also of criminal organizations.